 When looking at bathroom photos on Houzz, you’ll probably lean towards a certain style pretty soon.
 Are you into rustic charm, modern beach house style or a mix of styles?
 This will determine if you opt for whites, greys and blues or if you go for dark cabinets, black floor tiles or bronze fixtures.
 Specifically, you want to consider:

 Are you going to tile floors and walls?
 There’s so many possibilities, from your choice of tile to how they are laid.
 If you’re budget conscious, you may want to consider a wallpaper or paint for certain areas.
 A simple grey tile can make room for other elements to shine, while mosaics or a subway tile can make a great feature wall.

 Lighting doesn’t only look pretty, but can impact your bathroom experience significantly.
 The mirror is a special area you want to light well, so that you don’t miss any hair when shaving or can apply that perfect line to your eye.

 Pay attention to how colours of cabinets and floor can impact a room.
 You may want to consider a wooden floor for something different and pair it with simple white vanity and cabinets, or you may want to go for the steampunk look with bronze tubes and black walls.

 Consider what type of shower, bathtub (if any), toilet, sink and vanity you want.
 Maybe you have space for a generous spa with walk-in shower, or maybe you want a freestanding bath to be the feature of the room.

-This is an example of a mid-sized contemporary 3/4 bathroom in Melbourne with flat-panel cabinets, white cabinets, a freestanding tub, gray tile, white tile, a vessel sink, porcelain tile and granite benchtops.
+Design ideas for a contemporary bathroom in Adelaide with flat-panel cabinets, light wood cabinets, a drop-in tub, gray tile, a vessel sink and grey floor.